-I’m sure you’ve heard the saying “Everything in its place, and a place for everything.”
-This is great advice, and the organized among us do this.
-But if you’re like me, you’ve probably thought, “I’d love to put everything in its place, if only it had a place!”
-How can you go about finding a place for everything, especially if you live in a storage-challenged house like I do?
+If you’re like me, you’ve probably thought, “I’d love to put everything in its place, if only it had a place!”
+How can you go about finding a place for everything, especially if you live in a storage-challenged house?

-The key to making this work is you have to go through the landing box regularly.
+The key to making this work is going through the landing box regularly.
 Let me say that again: regularly.
 Personally, I need to do this every day to keep things under control.
 It has to become part of your routine.
 A few ideas for when you can sort out the landing box:

 - during dinner prep time when you’re waiting for something